 - the total amount of funding needed, the amount requested from the foundation, and information about other sources of support, both assured and requested.

-We review letters of inquiry on a continuous basis and will acknowledge the receipt of all letters.
+We review Letters of Inquiry on a continuous basis and will acknowledge the receipt of all letters.
 Those that do not meet the foundation’s guidelines will be immediately declined.
 Letters that are within the guidelines will be reviewed and, if approved, we will invite you to submit an application for the next grant cycle.
 An invitation to submit a proposal does not guarantee that the request will be fulfilled.

 Giving is limited to Westchester, Putnam, and Dutchess Counties, NY.
+Priority will be given to programs and projects that have not been previously funded.

 The Foundation is interested in the following priority and focus areas: